Insight-deviler/Notes-for-Agriculture/README.md

 Firebase, Admob, Facebook

-You should be aware that there are certain things that Insight Agri  will not take responsibility for.
+You should be aware that there are certain things that Insight Deviler  will not take responsibility for.
 Certain functions of the app will require the app to have an active internet connection.
-The connection can be Wi-Fi, or provided by your mobile network provider, but Insight Agri  cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.
+The connection can be Wi-Fi, or provided by your mobile network provider, but Insight Deviler  cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.

 If you’re using the app outside of an area with Wi-Fi, you should remember that your terms of the agreement with your mobile network provider will still apply.
 As a result, you may be charged by your mobile provider for the cost of data for the duration of the connection while accessing the app, or other third party charges.
 In using the app, you’re accepting responsibility for any such charges, including roaming data charges if you use the app outside of your home territory (i.e. region or country) without turning off data roaming.
 If you are not the bill payer for the device on which you’re using the app, please be aware that we assume that you have received permission from the bill payer for using the app.

-Along the same lines, Insight Agri  cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Insight Agri  cannot accept responsibility.
+Along the same lines, Insight Deviler  cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Insight Deviler  cannot accept responsibility.

-With respect to Insight Agri’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
-Insight Agri  accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.
+With respect to Insight Deviler’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
+Insight Deviler  accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.

 At some point, we may wish to update the app.
 The app is currently available on Android – the requirements for system(and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
-Insight Agri  does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
+Insight Deviler  does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
 However, you promise to always accept updates to the application when offered to you, We may also wish to stop providing the app, and may terminate use of it at any time without giving notice of termination to you.
 Unless we tell you otherwise, upon any termination, (a) the rights and licenses granted to you in these terms will end; (b) you must stop using the app, and (if needed) delete it from your device.

 # Changes to This Privacy Policy, Terms and Conditions